Small-scale structure in vector dark matter: Observational Implications

 \section{Observational Implications}

-We discuss three application areas of VDM to astrophysical observations of interest, for possible future study.\footnote{For terrestrial experiments searching for light VDM, see \cite{Antypas:2022asj} and references therein.
-Also see \cite{Lisanti:2021vij} for the relevance of stochastic gradients in axion fields on detection strategies.
-Related analysis can be repeated for the VDM case taking into account both interference patterns and solitons.}
+We discuss three application areas of VDM to astrophysical observations of interest, for possible future study.\footnote{For terrestrial experiments searching for light VDM, see for example, \cite{Chaudhuri:2014dla,Fedderke:2021aqo,Fedderke:2021rrm} and \cite{Antypas:2022asj} along with references therein.
+Also see \cite{Lisanti:2021vij,Nakatsuka:2022gaf} for the relevance of stochastic gradients in axion and dark photon fields.
+Related analysis can be repeated for the VDM case taking into account both VDM related interference patterns, solitons and their polarization.}